davisallan/A-Movie-Theater-Ticket-Reservation-App/README.md

 Details on the design artifacts and details are listed below:

 # Design Phase (40 marks)
+To see the final design document, please open "ENSF 619 Term Project - Design Report - Group 1.pdf" in the root of the repo

+## Design Artifacts
 In this phase you should submit a Design Document that includes a clear description of system’s requirements, and design artefacts in the following order:

 - Systems use case diagram.